ansys/pyadditive/doc/source/getting-started/index.rst

 Compatibility
 =============

-To use all the features of PyAdditive, you must have have a compatible version of Ansys installed.
+To use all the features of PyAdditive, you must have a compatible version of Ansys installed.
 The following table lists the compatibility between PyAdditive and Ansys releases.

 .. list-table::